jiricodes/nss-cloud/docs/report.md

 	Which of the fallacies of the distributed system does your system violate, and how?

 ### 6.1 Network is reliable
+The network doesn't allways be reliable for our application, but if network failures happen too often or if the file that is being downloaded/uploaded is very big things can get annoying.
+Downloading and uploading are prone to failure if the network isn't reliable enough which can lead to the entire process being restarted.
+This becomes increasingly annoying as the size of the file grows and network reliability goes down.
+Having to restart 1 hour long download multiple times starts to eat away at person's will to live.
 - check if nextcoud mitigades e.g. upload interrupts / session resumption etc (I'd assume so since basic HTTPS config generally supports this on lower levels)

 ### 6.2 Latency is zero